Approximate full conformal prediction in an RKHS: Conformal prediction

 \section{Conformal prediction}

 The main purpose of the present section is to briefly introduce the main concepts of conformal prediction and discuss the strengths and weaknesses of the existing approaches.
-Section~\ref{sec.fcp} focuses on full conformal prediction and explains reasons for the computational bottleneck.
-More efficient approximations to the full conformal approach are then exposed along Section~\ref{sec.scp}, namely the split and cross-conformal approximations.
+Section~\ref{sec.fcp} focuses on full-conformal prediction and explains reasons for the computational bottleneck.
+More efficient approximations to the full-conformal approach are then exposed along Section~\ref{sec.scp}, namely the split- and cross-conformal approximations.
 Their practical limitations are also briefly exposed.